Ultimate Biking Tour from Tibet

 A full day of guided sightseeing around the Kathmandu valley including vists to Durbar Square and the temples of Swayambhunath, Bouddhanth, Guheshwari and Pashupatinath.

 In the evening we will all get together for a welcome dinner with an entertaining Nepalese culture show.
 All hosted by Makalu Adventure.
 Overnight at Hotel.

 Day 03 Fly from Kathmandu to Lhasa

 We take the 09:30 flight to Lhasa and soar across the highest mountains in the world.
 Arriving in the Tibetan capital (3,680m altitude) you will be given plenty of time to relax and adjust to the high altitude.
 In the afternoon you can unpack your bicycle and explore this legendary city.
-Overnight at one of Lhasa's top hotels.
+Overnight accommodation at Hotel(***).

 Day 04 Lasha Fullday Sightseeing

 On this day we will enjoy a full day of sightseeing.
 We will visit Dshokhang Temple and the local market, but the highlight of the day will undoubtedly be the visit to Potala Palace, the former residence of the Dalai Lamas, which dominates the city.
 Overnight accommodation at Hotel(***).

 After breakfast we'll visit the monastery of Drepung.
 In the afternoon you willl be free either to explore the remaining attractions or prepare for the next day's biking.
 Overnight accommodation at Hotel(***).

 Finally, your trans-Himalayan biking adventure begins.
 We leave Lhasa and cycle along the Tsangpo River to the foot of the Kamba Pass (3700 m).
 When you arrive you will find tents, latrines, shower tent and facilities ready.
 Overnight accommodation in tents camp [Total cycle: 85 km].